It opens your abdomen (belly), where urine leaves your body.

 Night drainage system

 A night drainage system is a bag or bottle that connects to the bottom of your bag.
-It contains more urine than your normal bag.
+It contains more urine than your everyday bag.

-Using a nighttime drainage system can also help you avoid having to get up at night to empty your pouch.
+Using a nighttime drainage system can also help you avoid getting up at night to empty your pouch.

 You will need to use an adapter to connect the night drainage system to your bag.
 The adapter will be included in your bag box.